SSollestre/1510_assignment_04/README.md

 ## Your name:
 Sean Sollestre
+Emily Tran

 ## Your student number:
 A01333807
+A00990221

 ## Your GitHub account ID:
 SSollestre
+Emildore

 ## Any important comments you'd like to make about your work:
-I started assignment02 on November 23, 2022.
+I started assignment04 on November 23, 2022.